Commonfare-net/secrets/resources/public/static/README.md

 1) Have a secret
 </div>

 For Secrets to be useful one needs to have a secret :^) don't be silly now, everyone has secrets.
-Lets say a backup of your passwords, a Bitcoin wallet, a testament...
+Lets say a backup of your passwords or a crypto wallet or a testament...
 Remember it has to be just text and smaller than 1024 characters.

 <div class="well well-sm">
 2) Trust a group of people